CSCfi/csc-user-guide/GETTING_STARTED.md

 1. Once the download has completed, open the File Explorer, navigate to Downloads and double click on the downloaded executable to launch the installer.

-    A security warning dialog will most likely pop up asking for confirmation on running the file.
+    A security warning dialog will most likely pop up (if not, just proceed with the installation) asking for confirmation on running the file.
 Confirm that the digital signature of the file is OK on the _Digital Signature Details_ opened by clicking the publisher name on the warning dialog.

     ![Digital Signature Details](docs/img/windows/digital_signature_details.png)